semgrep/semgrep/README.md

 The Semgrep ecosystem includes the following products:

-- [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's Pro rules and Semgrep Pro Engine to find OWASP Top 10 vulnerabilities and protect against critical security risks specific to your organization.
+- [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's proprietary rules (written by our Security Research team) using our cross-file and cross-function analysis.
+Designed to find OWASP Top 10 vulnerabilities and protect against critical security risks.
 Semgrep Code is available on both [free and paid tiers](https://semgrep.dev/pricing).
 - [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).
 Semgrep Supply Chain is available on both [free and paid tiers](https://semgrep.dev/pricing).
 - [Semgrep Secrets)](https://semgrep.dev/blog/2023/introducing-semgrep-secrets/)[NEW!] - Secrets detection that uses semantic analysis, improved entropy analysis, and validation together to accurately detect sensitive credentials in developer workflows.
 Sign up for our [private beta](https://get.semgrep.dev/secrets-beta-request.html) to request early access to the product.
 - [Semgrep Cloud Platform (SCP)](https://semgrep.dev/login) - Deploy, manage, and monitor Semgrep at scale, with [free and paid tiers](https://semgrep.dev/pricing).
 Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.
-- Semgrep OSS Engine - The open-source engine at the heart of everything (this project).
+- Semgrep OSS Engine - The open-source engine and community-contributed rules at the heart of everything (this project).

 and: